Asiya-Arif/Asiya-Arif/README.md

 ## 🌟 About Me

-I'm **Asiya Arif**, a passionate B.Tech student specializing in **Artificial Intelligence & Data Science**.
-I love exploring how data and machine learning can solve real-world problems and create smarter solutions.
-Whether it's analyzing complex datasets or building AI models, I enjoy every step of the process
+I'm **Asiya Arif**, a final-year B.Tech student specializing in **Artificial Intelligence and Data Science** at Dr. A.P.J.
+Abdul Kalam Technical University.
+My curiosity drives me to explore how AI and data can be harnessed to build smart, efficient, and ethical solutions for real-world challenges.

-## 📫 Let's connect!

-I'm always open to collaboration, ideas, and learning opportunities.
-Feel free to check out my projects, contribute, or just say hi!
+I love working on projects that involve **machine learning**, **data analysis**, and **visualization** — translating raw data into impactful insights.
+I’m a strong believer in the power of communities and open-source, and I actively engage in initiatives that foster learning and innovation.

+## 🌱 Currently Exploring

+- Advanced Machine Learning Techniques
+- Real-time Data Pipelines
+- Generative AI
+- Cloud Deployments (Azure, GCP)

 ---